monopole/snt/containerize.md

 # Containerize the Server

-> _k8s exclusively runs containers,
-> pulling them as needed from a registry._
+> _Learn to put a Go server into a container._
 >
-> _Time: 2-5min_
+> _Time: 3m_

+k8s exclusively runs containers (tar balls with metadata), pulling them as needed from a container registry.

-The `tuthello` server must be placed in a container image (a tar ball with metadata), and that in turn must be placed in a container registry.
+The following puts `tuthello` into a container, and in turn puts the container into a registry.

-In what follows:

  * If you're using minikube for your cluster, you'll use a registry built into minikube.